scalacenter/scala-3-migration-guide/docs/general/compatibility.md

 It will stay compatible with the future versions of the Scala 3 compiler.
 But it is not compatible with the Scala 2.13 compiler, which does not fully support TASTy.

-In order to publish a common macro API for both languages you must provide both implementations.
-A technique for declaring a Scala 2.13 macro in a Scala 3 artifact is exemplified down below and it is further detailed in the [Macro Migration Tutorial](../macros/migration-tutorial.md#mixing-macro-definitions) section.
+The Scala 2.13 macros must be reimplemented with the new Scala 3 metaprogramming feature.
+As a macro library author, you can use cross-building to publish for both versions of the language.
+This is described in the [Cross-Building Macros](../tutorials/macro-cross-building.md) tutorial.
+An other technique, that is made possible by Scala 3, is described in the [Mixing Macros](../tutorials/macro-mixing.md) tutorial.
+It consists of mixing the Scala 2.13 and Scala 3 macro definitions in the same Scala 3 artifact.

 ## Examples